 Word Wagon helps kids learn about letters, phonics, and spelling with Word Wagon.
 Parents and kids can set it to one of four progressively harder levels: letters, phonics, and spelling of short and long words and also to display either upper- or lowercase letters.
 In the first two levels, kids can match the letters to form the words; in the latter two levels, there is no visual cue, and kids have to arrange the spelling of the word on their own.
 There is also a nice variety of word topics such as animals and food to choose from.
 The level of customization makes Word Wagon a good fit for kids at different skill levels.

-Word Wizard is the first educational app that utilizes natural sounding text-to-speech voices to help kids learn word building and spelling.
+Word Wizards utilizes natural sounding text-to-speech voices to help kids learn word building and spelling.
 Movable Alphabet help kids hear the text they wrote, as well as verify spelling using the built-in spell checker.
 This app has the ability to turn whatever words kids create — even words that do not exist — into spoken words.
-This app also consists of the most frequently used words, body parts, and family members — just to name a few.
+This app also consists of the most frequently used words, body parts, family members, and more.